netmeld/netmeld/playbook/nmdb-playbook-insert-router/README.md

 ===========

 The `nmdb-playbook-insert-router` tool is utilized to configure the routes to be used during a scan.
-At a minimum it requires the ip address.
+At a minimum it requires the ip address of the device acting as a router.

+It is important to realize these routes will be attempted to be leveraged for all inter-network scanning activities, while they are defined, regardless of the stage.
+There are some validity checks made (in other playbook tooling) to ensure a route can actually be used, so the cost of defining multiple possible routes is minimized.

 EXAMPLES